 Quiet conscience

 Doing a job that requires a lot of time and investment is always a little stressful.
 Save yourself the added stress of wondering if your proofreader will realize that some parts have been plagiarized and cite your sources.
-Build an effective bibliography and check your work with Compilatio Studium, the plagiarism detection and writing assistance software.
+Build an effective bibliography and check your work with Compilatio Studium, the plagiarism checker and writing assistance software.
 You'll set your mind at ease, and will be better for it in the long run.

 Discover Compilatio's Studium